Introduction

 What to be Aware of

 There are transaction and staking pool fees you need to consider.
-There can also be a waiting period before you start earning rewards.
-The staking pool will need to generate blocks, and this can take some time.
+There might also be a waiting period before you start earning rewards.
+The staking pool will need to generate blocks, and this might take some time.

 Latest Movements